Push Anything: Single- and Multi-Object Pushing From First Sight with Contact-Implicit MPC: Hardware Experiments

 The state $x$ includes the end effector position, the positions and orientations of the objects, as well as all velocities.
 The control input $u \in \mathbb{R}^3$ represents the Cartesian forces applied at the end effector.
 Contact forces are captured by $\lambda \in \mathbb{R}^{4n_c}$, where $n_c$ is the number of contact pairs, each approximated using a 4-sided polyhedral friction cone \cite{Anitescu1997}.

 We predefine contact geometries, but contact point pairs and their corresponding normals are determined dynamically via collision detection at each control loop.
 In our setup, we define: one contact pair between the end effector and its nearest object (blue arrow in Fig. \ref{fig:contact_modelling}), three contact pairs for each object with the ground (purple circles), one contact pair for each object with the wall (green arrow, omitted in the 4-object setting), and one contact pair between every pair of objects.
-In a 3-object setting, this results in 16 contact pairs, yielding $\lambda \in \mathbb{R}^{64}$.
+In the 3-object setting shown in Fig. \ref{fig:contact_modelling}, this results in 16 contact pairs, yielding $\lambda \in \mathbb{R}^{64}$.
+The 1-, 2-, and 4-object settings involve 5, 10, and 19 contact pairs, respectively.